Kalaga Thalaivan: Theatrical

-The film was released theatrically on 18 November 2022.
-The trailer of the film was released on 10 November 2022.
+Kalaga Thalaivan was released theatrically on 18 November 2022.

 Home media

-The digital streaming rights of the film were sold to Netflix, while the satellite rights of the film is sold to Kalaignar TV.
+The film began streaming on Netflix from 16 December 2022.

 Reception

 Kalaga Thalaivan received positive reviews from critics.

 M. Suganth of The Times of India rated the film 3 out of 5 stars and wrote "This is felt even more with Thiru and Maithili's romantic track, which mainly feels like something that the filmmaker has introduced as a relief to the tense hide-and-seek between the hero and the villain."
-A critic for India Herald wrote "Overall, A solid thriller yet again from Magizh Thirumeni!"
-Kalyani Pandian of ABP Live gave 3 out of 5 stars and wrote "Though the screenplay of Kalaga Thalaivan is interesting, the celebration that is not inherent in Magizh Thirumeni's films, naturally keeps us going through it too."
-Cineulagam gave the film's rating 2.75 out of 5 and wrote "Srikanth Deva's songs are unimpressive.
-The background music adds more power to the film."
+Kalyani Pandian of ABP Nadu gave 3 out of 5 stars and wrote that though the screenplay of Kalaga Thalaivan is interesting, the celebration that is not inherent in Magizh Thirumeni's films, naturally keeps us going through it too.
+Cineulagam gave the film's rating 2.75 out of 5 and wrote Srikanth Deva's songs are unimpressive, but the background music adds more power to the film.

 Vishal Menon of Film Companion wrote "Even a point it makes about running away from fights, sort of works in a film that isn't about muscle power at all."
 Kirubhakar Purushothaman of The Indian Express gave 2.5 out of 5 stars and wrote "Despite playing a formulaic role, Arav's character works mainly due to his physical demeanor."
 Srivatsan S of The Hindu wrote "This is the kind of film that relies on spoon-feeding information, narrative points over voice-over rather than converting them into emotions."
-Behindwoods rated 2.75 out of 5 and wrote "Kalaga Thalaivan is worth your time, for the well written thriller portions and action scenes."

 Bharathy Singaravel of The News Minute gave 3 out of 5 stars and wrote "If the film had done more to establish what it is that corporate powers do, rather than focusing on a badly written villain like Arjun who is only a means to an end, Kalaga Thalaivan may have been a far stronger film."
 Navein Darshan of Cinema Express gave 3 out of 5 stars and wrote "It's a competent strike, yes, but just not one enough to knock us out."
-Thinkal Menon of OTT Play gave the film's rating 3 out of 5 and wrote "The conflict between protagonist and antagonist is the highlight of the movie which could have been better in terms of screenplay."
+Thinkal Menon of OTTPlay gave the film's rating 3 out of 5 and wrote "The conflict between protagonist and antagonist is the highlight of the movie which could have been better in terms of screenplay."